 At this point, I remembered all of my building science and ecological construction classes back at the Technical University of Kaiserslautern—my alma mater.
-Passive House was mentioned a few times during those years—mostly in my building ecology classes and building science class, but most of the predominantly design-driven professors were also not too keen on this measurable stuff, that snake-oil that offered salvation by cutting that pesky Carbon out of the built environment; and also, the early years of high-performance architecture were littered with failures, but also with a huge learning curve—one that I was ready to tap all these years later.
+Those were the early days of Passive House in its home of Germany.
+The concept was mentioned a few times during those days, but the predominantly design-driven professors were not (yet) too keen on this measurable stuff, that snake-oil that offered salvation by cutting the pesky Carbon out of the built environment; also, the early years of high-performance architecture were littered with failures and huge learning curves—something that I was ready to take on all these years later.

-I signed up for the first ever Passive House training in the US and found myself with 30, or 40 other misfits in a room, trying to get on top of things, on top of energy modeling with Excel, on top of building science, on top of math and calculations.
+So in early 2008, I signed up for the first ever Passive House training in the US and found myself with 30, or 40 other building geeks in a room, trying to get on top of things, on top of energy modeling with Excel, on top of building science, on top of formulas and calculations.
 I went back—2 more times (more than most who attended the first session), and I graduated that class with a certificate (that was not even the organizer’s plan).
 I became one of the US’ first Certified Passive House Consultants.
 Now what?

 Join the building revolution.
-Build, or retrofit to make a Passive House.
-It’s Good Energy.
+Build, or retrofit with Passive House.
+It’s Good Energy!

 - Architecture: Tim Delhey Eian, TE Studio